Cross-section measurements for the production of a $Z$ boson in association with high-transverse-momentum jets in $pp$ collisions at $\sqrt{s} = 13$ TeV with the ATLAS detector: Systematic uncertainties

 \subsection{Theory modelling uncertainties}

 Theoretical modelling uncertainties from the MC predictions are considered when unfolding the data and in the comparisons with the cross-section measurements.

 Modelling uncertainties are taken into account by varying the QCD scales, the PDFs and, in the case of \Shtte, the virtual EW corrections.
 The effect of QCD scale uncertainties is defined by the envelope of variations resulting from changing the renormalisation (\muR) and factorisation (\muF) scales by factors of two with an additional constraint of $0.5\leq \muR / \muF \leq2$.
 Uncertainties due to the PDF parameterisation are evaluated using sets of PDF variations~\cite{Butterworth:2015oua}.
 The PDF uncertainties also include a comparison with the nominal \MMHT[nnlo]~\cite{Harland-Lang:2014zoa-CUSTOM} PDF and the \CT[14nnlo]~\cite{Dulat:2015mca} PDFs.
-For \SHERPA\ \Zjets\ and diboson processes, the PDF uncertainties also include a comparison with \NNPDFthreeNLO PDFs with varied \alphas\ values~\cite{Ball:2014uwa}.
+For \SHERPA\ \Zjets\ and diboson processes, the PDF uncertainties also include a consistent variation of \alphas\ in the PDF and in the hard scatter based on \NNPDFthreeNLO~\cite{Ball:2014uwa}.
 The prediction from \Shtte\ also considers uncertainties related to the NLO virtual EW corrections, derived from the envelope of the additive, multiplicative and exponentiated EW correction schemes~\cite{PMGR-2021-01}.
 The uncertainties associated with the virtual EW corrections are maximal and amount to $5\%$ where the EW corrections are largest: in the \btb\ region with large \ptZ\ and $\minDR \approx \pi$.
 In comparison, the effect of QCD scale uncertainties on \Shtte\ predictions ranges between 10$\%$ and 60$\%$, with average values near 25$\%$.
 The corresponding range in \MGfnlo\ is between 5$\%$ and 20$\%$.
 The differences between these two generators and their uncertainties are further explored in Ref.~\cite{PMGR-2021-01}.
 In the \NNLOJET\ predictions, the QCD scale uncertainties are typically in the range between 5$\%$ and 10$\%$ and constitute the dominant systematic component.
 Due to computational limitations in the \NNLOJET\ program, the predictions do not include PDF uncertainties.

 The diboson predictions used in the background subtraction from data include PDF and scale uncertainties.
 The EW \Zjj\ prediction includes the effects of scale, PDF and interference uncertainties, which amount to normalisation uncertainties of $9\%$, $2\%$ and 25\%--40\% respectively (see Section~\ref{sec:DataMCSamples}).
 The effects of scale and PDF uncertainties on the single-top predictions amount to a total normalisation uncertainty of about $4\%$, primarily from the normalisation to theory predictions at NNLO and NLO accuracies.